 In the final circle of Hell, we have Satan himself: a giant 3 headed beast that is forever flapping his giant wings.
 Contrary to popular belief, this level of Hell is frozen, and most of Satan’s body is encased in ice.
 He is forever punishing the three greatest betrayers in history: Judas, who betrayed Jesus Christ, and Brutus and Cassius, who betrayed Julius Caesar.
 There are other men wholly frozen in ice, those that have betrayed their family, their God, or their country.
 As an author, Dante makes some sharp criticism in these last few circles, including referencing political parties and real people.
 They all exist in the deepest bowels of Hell for what they (maybe) did.
 Virgil grabs Dante and they climb down Satan’s frozen body until they end up at his feet, which is now somehow turned upside down.
 Down has become up.

 History Makers: Dante (Overly Sarcastic Productions), or

 Dante’s Inferno (Thug Notes)

+[Inferno Source:

+https://oll.libertyfund.org/title/langdon-the-divine-comedy-vol-1-inferno-english-trans

+Inferno I-VI, Inferno XII – XIV, Inferno XXXII – End]

 Analysis: